Shahed 129: Operational history

 On 7 June 2017, Hezbollah released video showing an American MQ-1 or MQ-9 UAV flying near al-Tanf.
 Experts said the footage was "consistent" with video from Shahed-129s.

 On 8 June 2017, one of the five Shahed 129s deployed to Syria attempted to conduct an airstrike against coalition personnel near al-Tanf, Syria, attacking them with one munition.
 Though the airstrike "was clearly meant as an attack on the coalition forces and partner forces in the area", it failed to damage any American or partner equipment and failed to injure or kill any American or partner personnel, because the munition failed to explode.
 The Shahed 129 was shot down by an American F-15E Strike Eagle.

 Days later, on 20 June 2017, another F-15E Strike Eagle shot down another Shahed 129 drone again near Al-Tanf.
 The drone approached in a similar manner to the previous incident and was shot down before it reached the range at which it could deploy its weapons.

 On the same day, on 20 June 2017, a Pakistani JF-17 shot down a Shahed 129 after it entered Pakistani airspace near Panjgur.
 It flew about 3–4 km into Pakistani airspace.

 Overall, three Shahed 129s were shot down.
 An additional aircraft crashed in 2015 near Chabahar and is believed to have been rebuilt.

 In spring 2019, Shahed 129s were used by the IRGC to assist in relief operations in flood-affected regions of Khuzestan Province, Iran.

 Variants

 A new Shahed 129 variant distinguishable by a bulging nose was developed by Shahed Aviation Industries in 2015 and revealed in February 2016.
 Iranian sources say this variant is equipped with satellite navigation, which will extend the range of the UAV.
 On the other hand, sources hostile to Iran say that as Iran has no satellites, the bulbous nose is unrelated to satellite guidance.
 Iran has not commented on the purpose of the redesigned nose, and Jane's speculates it could house a Ku-band beyond-line-of-sight satellite link or synthetic aperture radar.
 In addition, the payload is increased by 100 kg and the range is increased to 3000 km, according to Iran.
 A naval version called Simorgh was presented in December 2019.
+A variant with a possible external synthetic aperture radar was observed in 2023.